-Edit 719 "PATIENT LIABILITY EXCEEDS THE STATUTORIALLY DEFINED MAXIMUM FOR LEVEL III LOW INCOME BENEFICIARY WHO HAS MET DEDUCTIBLE" is informational because DDPS does not delay editing to determine if the beneficiary satisfied an applicable deductible.
+Edit 719 "PATIENT LIABILITY EXCEEDS THE STATUTORIALLY DEFINED MAXIMUM FOR CATEGORY 4 LOW INCOME BENEFICIARY WHO HAS MET DEDUCTIBLE" is informational because DDPS does not delay editing to determine if the beneficiary satisfied an applicable deductible.
 Typically, Edit 719 will report an error condition so plans should research thoroughly to confirm correct cost-sharing.

-TABLE 10J - DDPS DET ERROR CODES - NDC
+TABLE 10J - DDPS DET EDIT CODES - NDC

-ERROR CODE ERROR DESCRIPTION 735 NDC CODE IS INVALID.
+EDIT CODE EDIT DESCRIPTION 735 NDC CODE IS INVALID.
 NDC CODE DOES NOT MATCH A VALID CODE ON THE NDC DATABASE.
-736 DOS < NDC EFFECTIVE DATE.
 737 INAPPROPRIATE DRUG COVERAGE STATUS CODE.
 DRUG COVERAGE IS NOT 'O' ALTHOUGH THE DRUG IS ON THE OTC LIST.
 738 INAPPROPRIATE DRUG COVERAGE.
 DRUG COVERAGE IS 'C' ALTHOUGH THE DRUG IS ON THE EXCLUSION LIST.
 739 THIS NDC IS FOR A DRUG THAT IS USUALLY COVERED UNDER PART B. IF PLAN DETERMINES THAT THIS DRUG IS PART B COVERED, SUBMIT DELETION RECORD.
 [INFORMATIONAL] 740 NDC IS DESI DRUG.
-741 THE DRUG IS ALWAYS EXCLUDED FROM PART D; THE DRUG IS ALWAYS COVERED BY PART B (effective May 2006).
-742 THIS NDC IS FOR A DRUG THAT IS USUALLY EXCLUDED FROM PART D. IF A PLAN DETERMINES THAT PART D DOES NOT COVER THIS DRUG, SUBMIT DELETION RECORD (scheduled October 2006).
-[INFORMATIONAL]
+741 THE DRUG IS ALWAYS EXCLUDED FROM PART D; THE DRUG IS ALWAYS COVERED BY PART B. 742 IF THE AMOUNT IN THE VACCINE ADMINISTRATION FEE FIELD IS > ZERO, THEN THE NDC CODE MUST QUALIFY AS A VALID PART D VACCINE DRUG.